 These personal conveyance guidelines don’t reduce a driver’s or motor carrier’s responsibility for how to operate a CMV safely.
 With that in mind, there are a few areas of the policy that can be clarified:

 Parking safely: Drivers have been reported to park in unauthorized areas because they ran out of driving hours.
-While the responsibility for performing work is at the forefront of their driving, the purpose of personal conveyance is to find a driver’s en-route lodging after they record time operating.
-In this stage, advancing a load for a job is not permitted and is not considered personal conveyance.
+While the responsibility for performing work is at the forefront of their driving, personal conveyance aims to find a driver’s en-route lodging after they record time operating.
+In this stage, advancing a load for a job is not permitted nor considered personal conveyance.

-Work with drivers and safety staff to create a reasonable mileage limit: It’s the carriers’ responsibility to be able to confidently uphold the mileage limit they set.
+Work with drivers and safety staff to create a reasonable mileage limit: It’s the carriers’ responsibility to be able to uphold the mileage limit they set confidently.
 Enforcing an arbitrary limit can make it difficult to defend when it’s questioned.

 Enforce a zero-tolerance policy for fatigued drivers: The leading cause of CMV accidents is fatigued drivers.
 A carrier’s policy should emphasize the importance of resting when drivers are tired instead of continuing to operate their vehicle.

 Owner-operator implications: If there are owner-operators under the employment of carriers, there should be insurance coverage that can cover any claims that might come from their time operating a CMV under the guidance of the carrier.
 Motor carriers should also guarantee that all owner-operators have bobtail liability insurance.
 In addition, the motor carrier should provide a non-trucking use insurance program.
-In the event there is not any driver coverage available, the fleet’s policy might respond to their claim.
+If no driver coverage is available, the fleet’s policy might respond to their claim.

 Use Personal Conveyance Properly

 Personal conveyance never reduces a driver’s or motor carrier’s responsibility for driving safely.
-Drivers have the responsibility for performing work and ensuring they are getting the required restorative rest at the appropriate time.
-Personal conveyance is included in driving time to guarantee drivers don’t drive fatigued to protect them and the general public on the road.
+Drivers are responsible for performing work and getting the required restorative rest at the appropriate time.
+Personal conveyance is included in driving time to guarantee drivers don’t drive tired to protect themselves and the general public on the road.

-Drivers’ on-duty time and off-duty time are separated, so drivers don’t feel the pressure to continue driving if they get behind on their route within the required number of hours.
+Drivers’ on-duty and off-duty time are separated, so drivers don’t feel pressured to continue driving if they get behind on their route within the required number of hours.
 This also allows them to use their CMV for non-work purposes when they don’t have another vehicle to help them get around for entertainment and lodging while on a job.
 It’s the responsibility of drivers and carriers to work together to make driving as safe and efficient as possible for everyone.
-Hopefully, these personal conveyance rules will help you and your team stay compliant.
+Hopefully, these personal conveyance rules will help you and your team comply.